Proposals due: April 12, 2019

 The AALS Arc of Career Committee would like to receive proposals for creative and interactive sessions on professional development issues broadly conceived for the 2020 AALS Annual Meeting.
 The Committee hopes to include perspectives for all legal education professionals, including tenure and tenure-track faculty, contract and special faculty, administrators, and other constituencies.
 While not limited to these particular ideas, the committee would welcome proposals on the pros and cons of lateral hiring, finding a mentor within and outside your institution, how to mentor faculty both pre- and post-tenure, and how to think about and prepare your tenure package.

-The Committee will continue to offer each year a session for first-time meeting attendees on How Do I Get the Most Out of the Annual Meeting?
-And to offer every other year So You Want to Publish a Book.
+The Committee organizes the session for first-time meeting attendees, How Do I Get the Most Out of the Annual Meeting, every year.
+This year, we will also offer a session on So You Want to Publish a Book.

 Recent Arc of Career sessions have included:

 - What to Make of Student Evaluations

 - Building Bridges and Social Justice Through Collaborative Centers and Initiatives